kingjaceo/CodeCamp2025/README.md

 ## Content
 There will be 2 tracks of content, one for total beginners and one for those with some experience.
 Both tracks will be project-based, self-directed learning with support from faculty and student assistants.

-### Track 1: Total Beginner
+### Track 1: Problem Solving for Beginners
-Projects start very simple and grow in complexity, moving through topics in computer science including:
+The first few days each week are for learning new concepts and practicing solving problems.
+At the end of the week, students will work on a project as a class.
+Students will cover topics including:
 * variables
 * operators
 * functions
 * graphics
 * loops

-### Track 2: With Experience
+### Track 2: Project Design for Students with Experience
-These students will pursue a singular, "large" project for the duration of the camp, covering topics including:
+These students will pursue 1-2 "large" projects for the duration of the camp, covering topics including:
 * simple data structures
 * good design principles
-* version control (eg, Git)
 * project management
 * working with a group